 Two decades ago, critics said hello to “Scarface” with all the warmth that Al Pacino, playing Tony Montana, the Cuban-born cocaine sultan of the film’s title, dispatched disloyal associates and would-be assassins.
-But as the 20th anniversary “Scarface” disc makes clear, disc has enjoyed a long, influential after-life in hip-hop culture.
+The film also sagged at the box office and seemed destined to become a relic of the early 1980s, memorable chiefly for its innovative leisure suits, colorfully foul dialogue and gory illustration of the dangers of bringing a chainsaw into the shower.
+But as the provocative 20th anniversary “Scarface” disc makes clear, director Brian De Palma’s cinematic opera of excess — and Pacino’s rendering of the rise and fall of a flamboyantly violent, coke-bleary drug lord — has enjoyed a long, influential after-life in hip-hop culture.

 In the documentary “Def Jam Presents: Origins of a Hip Hop Classic,” one of five featurettes included on the two disc set, artists from Snoop Dogg to the rapper Scarface describe Montana with awe.
 Sean “Puffy” Combs admits to watching the movie 63 times.
 Tony Montana was the outlaw who shot and cursed his way from gutter to mansion.
 In L.A., New York and other cities, Montana’s many denizens studied the master’s style and memorized his law-of-the-street musings.
 “Scarface” became a bona-fide “ghetto classsic.”